tm-craggs/city-notes/Year 1/Operating Systems/Lecture Notes/2 - Processes.md

 Today's questions

 - What happens when a program's execution is interrupted
-- How does the OS interleace the execution of multiple programs
+- How does the OS interleave the execution of multiple programs
 - How does the OS ensure new processes are not waiting while the CPU is idle?
 - How can limited RAM be shared among interleaved processes.
 - What does a process look like to an OS